eawag-squid/Squid_zGUI/README.md

 7) check if your fbs project is set up correctly by running the cmd command: "fbs run"

-8) "compile" the python project to create an executable with "fbs freeze" (this creates a folder containing all dll, binaries and the .exe file that can be zipped and deployed as a standalone windows application)
+8) "compile" the python project to create an executable with "fbs freeze" (this creates the folder ..\target\<project name> containing all dll, binaries and the .exe file that can be zipped and deployed as a standalone windows application)

 9) create an NSIS installer with the command: "fbs installer"

-> Note: fbs might require additional build/deployment tools as for example: [NSIS installer](https://nsis.sourceforge.io/Download)

 <!---
 pbs freeze